 #5 SNORKEL AT THE SUNKEN CEMETERY

-The Sunken Cemetery is one of the most popular Camiguin tourist spots and an adventure not to be missed!
-You can go snorkeling at the Camiguin Sunken Cemetery where you’ll discover old tombstones and crosses as well as an abundance of marine life!
+The Sunken Cemetery is an adventure not to be missed!
+Go snorkeling at the Sunken Cemetery where you’ll discover old tombstones and crosses as well as an abundance of marine life!

-The Sunken Cemetery Camiguin entrance fee is 50 pesos and an additional 150 pesos fee for a mandatory guide to take you snorkeling.
+The entrance fee is 50 pesos and an additional 150 pesos fee for a mandatory guide to take you snorkeling.
 If you don’t have your own mask and snorkel set you can rent them here for 100 pesos.

 What once was a cemetery that resided on land was forced to depths below the sea level following a volcanic eruption on Camiguin Island in 1870.
 The natural disaster brought the city to rubble and caused the cemetery to subside.

-A giant cross was later built in remembrance to the deceased that lay in the cemetery that once was.
-It is truly an iconic landmark displaying the rich history of Camiguin and its people.
+A giant cross was later built in remembrance of the deceased that lay in the cemetery that once was.
+It is truly an iconic landmark displaying the rich history of the island and its people.

 From the shoreline, it’s a short 50m swim through shallow waters to reach the giant cross and the underwater tombstone.
 The tombstone displays a stone sculpted head with a cross attached to the top which was a pretty creepy sight when I first laid eyes on it but unlike anything I have seen before.

-We swam out to the outer edges of the reef and our guide showed us some giant clams, sea anemones with clownfish, beautiful sea stars and the old cross that forms part of the Camiguin Sunken Cemetery.
+We swam out to the outer edges of the reef and our guide showed us some giant clams, sea anemones with clownfish, beautiful sea stars, and the old cross that forms part of the Sunken Cemetery.

 There is such an abundance of sea life and colorful corals the further out you go and I highly recommend checking it out!